ron2702/TeraFrontendMVC/README.md

 This project was created with the goal of learning Razor.
 Through it, I explored various concepts and implementations, including partial views, dynamic page rendering, layout management, and data binding.
 Additionally, I focused on maintaining best practices throughout the development process.

-The project focused on the 2024 elections held in Venezuela.
+The project focused on a random election process